sarvex/magisk-files/note.md

 ### Diffs to official Magisk

-- [General] Restore MagiskHide from Magisk v23
+- [General] Restore ptrace-based MagiskHide
 - [App] Support installing into system partition
 - [General] Copy required files to `/system` for `addon.d`
 - [Manager] Show all supported languages in Language settings for Chinese ROM